-f you are required to certify effort on a sponsored project, you will receive an email after the end of the semester with instructions.
-The subject line of the email will read “Your ePER Requires Certification.”
+Individuals who work on sponsored projects are required to certify their effort on those projects.
+If you need to certify effort, you'll receive an email after the end of the semester; the email subject line will read “Your ePER Requires Certification.”

-To begin, log in to your campus portal.
-Click on the CU Resources Home drop down and select Business Tools.
-Then click on the ePERS tile.
+Log in to your campus portal.
+Click on the CU Resources Home drop-down menu and select Business Tools, then click on the ePERS tile.

 - Current: ePERs that need to be certified